bergesinstitute/grafmethodenglish/book-5-unit-6.md

 María: How's the new job?

 Roberto: I'm slowly getting used to it.
-The hours are very different - I'm not used to waking up at 5 AM.
+The hours are very different.
+I'm not used to waking up at 5 AM.
 I used to start work at 9.

 M: That must be hard.
 Are you getting used to the commute [kə'mju:t] (trayecto)?